 State Assembly districts are not typically high profile or high spending contests since the chamber is solidly controlled by the Democrats’ majority.
 That majority has gerrymandered a structural advantage for Democrats while denying the Republican members the same level of staff funding or district pork.
 That leaves Republican Assembly seats marginally more vulnerable than Democratic seats.
 In Western New York local operatives have their eyes on two seats in particular.

 At age 29, the incumbent Assemblywoman is alleged to have used her staffer as a sex toy.
 The Republican operative Elias Farah has alleged that the Assemblywoman fired him shortly after he began refusing to satisfy her (apparently insatiable) sexual demands.
 An ethics investigation is pending and Wozniak denies the accusations.
 Her predecessor was ousted from office on allegations that he sexually harassed more than a dozen women on his staff.

 The whole situation has a throng of Democrats actively considering the race, making for a potentially crowded primary.
-Rumors have included Cheektowaga Police Chief David Zack; Cheektowaga Town Clerk Alice Magierski; Cheektowaga Councilman James Rogowski; Christine Adamczyk; and Katrinna Martin-Bordeaux.
+Rumors have included Cheektowaga Police Chief David Zack; Cheektowaga Town Clerk Alice Magierski; Cheektowaga Councilman James Rogowski; and Christine Adamczyk.
 In a crowded field, the primary is anyone’s game.